Many conclude that retirement before Social Security was horrible, but was it?

 Several generations lived under one roof and all family members contributed to the sustainability of the family.

-Children grew up and took over certain responsibilities from the older folks.
+When children grew up, they took over certain responsibilities from the older folks.
 Yet, all remained accountable for a share of the work.

-The (social) security of the times was in self-investment, and the cycle of parents caring for children, then children caring for parents, and so on.
+The (social) security of the times was in self-investment which resulted in the cycle of parents caring for children, then children caring for parents, and so on.

 This generational model worked for hundreds of years until the late 1800s when America became industrialized.